rodemann/reliable-pls/README.md

 ### Introduction, TOC
-This anonymous repository contains code for Selecting Pseudo-Labels the Bayesian way, as introduced in the paper "Bayes Optimal Pseudo-Label Selection for Semi-Supervised Learning"
+This repository contains code for reliable Pseudo-Label Selection, as introduced in the paper "In all Likelihoods: How to Reliably Select Pseudo-Labeled Data for Self-Training in Semi-Supervised Learning".
+More specifically,

-* [R](R) contains implementation of BPLS with PPP and alternative PLS methods to benchmark against
+* [R](R) contains implementation of multi-model PLS, multi-lable (wieghted and unweighted) PLS and alternative PLS methods to benchmark against
-* [benchmarking](benchmarking) provides files for experiments (section 4), in order to reproduce results, see setup below
+* [benchmarking](benchmarking) provides files for experiments (section 5), in order to reproduce results, see setup below
 * [data](data) contains real-world data used in experiments
 * experimental results and visualization thereof will be saved in [plots](plots) and [results](results)